-Chart 6, shown on page 74, shows a year-by-year comparison of how the total fund and each investment class compared with its corresponding objective.
+Chart 6, shown on page 72, shows a year-by-year comparison of how the total fund and each investment class compared with its corresponding objective.

-Charts 7-9, on pages 75 - 76, compare 1, 3, 5, 10-year, and since-inception returns for each asset class to the corresponding objective for periods ended June 30, 2023.
+Charts 7-9, on pages 73 - 74, compare 1, 3, 5, 10-year, and since-inception returns for each asset class to the corresponding objective for periods ended June 30, 2024.

-Chart 10, on page 76, shows Private Markets returns for the fiscal year ended June 30, 2023, compared to since-inception returns using a blended objective.
+Chart 10, on page 74, shows Private Markets returns for the fiscal year ended June 30, 2024, compared to since-inception returns using a blended objective.

-Driven by strong returns from publicly traded stocks, PERS' portfolio generated a 9.3% return in fiscal year 2023.
-Through the 2023 fiscal year, PERS' 3-year, 5-year, 10-year, and since-inception returns (39 years) remain above the System's long-term 7.25% objective.
+Driven by strong returns from publicly traded stocks, PERS' portfolio generated a 12.1% return in fiscal year 2024.
+Through the 2024 fiscal year, PERS' 5-year, 10-year, and since-inception returns (40 years) remain above the System's long-term 7.25% objective.

-U.S. Stocks finished the year ended June 30, 2023, with a 19.5% return.
-While U.S. Stocks have produced an 11.4% annualized return since inception (39 years), volatility over short time periods continues to be expected.
+U.S. Stocks finished the year ended June 30, 2024, with a 24.7% return.
+While U.S. Stocks have produced an 11.7% annualized return since inception (40 years), volatility over short time periods continues to be expected.
 The System employs a 100% indexed structure in the asset class which keeps costs low and minimizes the variability of returns that is traditionally associated with active management.

-International stocks produced a negative 17.7% return and underperformed U.S. Stocks for the sixth consecutive fiscal year.
+International stocks produced an 11.5% return in fiscal year 2024, however, underperformed U.S. Stocks for the seventh consecutive fiscal year.
 Country exposure in the international equity allocation is entirely in developed markets, and like the U.S. Equity portfolio, the allocation employs a 100% indexed structure.
 In the 2019 fiscal year, the System transitioned the international stock benchmark index from the MSCI EAFE Index to the MSCI World ex USA Index, adding Canadian stocks to the allocation.

 The U.S. Bond allocation is 100% invested in U.S. Treasury securities.
 Limiting the fixed income allocation to U.S. Treasuries removes credit risk from the allocation which increases diversification at the total fund level.
-The asset class produced a negative 2.3% return during the 2023 fiscal year as interest rates continued to rise.
-While the rapid rise of interest rates over the past two fiscal years have been negative for bond returns, the higher interest rate environment has also improved potential prospective long-term returns for the asset class.
+Following two consecutive fiscal years of negative returns, the asset class produced a 1.6% return during the 2024 fiscal year as interest rates continued to rise.
+While the rapid rise of interest rates over recent years have been challenging for bond returns, the higher interest rate environment has also improved potential prospective long-term return and total fund divercification from the asset class.

-The Private Markets portfolio, which is comprised of private real estate and private equity, has 1934 years of performance history as an asset class.
-PERS' allocation to Private Markets produced a negative 4.8% return for the 2023 fiscal year, as private market asset valuations repriced lower from the previous fiscal year's gains.
+The Private Markets portfolio, which is comprised of private real estate and private equity, has 203⁄4 years of performance history as an asset class.
+PERS' allocation to Private Markets produced a 0.4% return for the 2024 fiscal year, as private market asset valuations continue to adjust to the higher interest rate environment.
 While the Private Markets portfolio has produced strong, absolute returns and has outperformed its objective since inception, we anticipate the higher interest rate environment will continue to produce near term headwinds for private market assets.